Setup Menus in Admin Panel

 • mental support, both verbal and visual.

-Fundamental British Values underpin what it is to be a citizen in a modern and diverse Great Britain valuing our community and celebrating diversity of the UK.
-Fundamental British Values are shared by other democratic nations as a means of establishing an orderly society where each individual member can feel safe, appreciated, and able to contribute for the benefit of themselves and others.
-They are not exclusive to being British.
+Fundamental British Values underpin what it is to be a citizen in a modern and diverse Great Britain valuing our community and celebrating the diversity of the UK.
+Fundamental British Values are shared by other democratic nations as a means of establishing an orderly society where each member can feel safe, appreciated, and able to contribute for the benefit of themselves and others.
+Thus, they are not exclusive to being British.

 The fundamental British values are: